 The 1B lineage viruses showed greater antigenic variability than the 1A viruses (Figure 3B).
 The earliest strains in the lineage were antigenic outliers, defined as >3 AU from other viruses.
-The 1B.1.2 strains that were tested and isolated in pigs in Spain were located in the centre of the antigenic map but were antigenically distinct (2-3 AU) from the tested 1B.1.2.1 strain, also from Spain.
+The H1N1 and H1N2 1B.1.2 strains isolated from pigs in Spain which were tested were located in the centre of the antigenic map but were antigenically distinct (2-3 AU) from the tested 1B.1.2.1 strain, also from Spain.
 The most recent 1B.1.2.1 strains from Belgium were located as outliers on the opposite side of the map from the earliest strains we characterized and 3 AU from the 1B.1.2.1 strain from Spain.
-The two 1B.1.2.2 clade H1N2 strains from Italy were 3 AU apart from each other and between 1.5 and 3.4 AU from the 1B.1.2 strains from Spain, illustrating that not only does genotype not always correlated with antigenic phenotype but that within-clade antigenic diversity is a challenge in terms of both vaccine strain selection/match for use in pigs and for potential pandemic preparedness.
+The two 1B.1.2.2 clade H1N2 strains from Italy were 3 AU apart from each other and between 1.5 and 3.4 AU from the 1B.1.2 strains from Spain, illustrating that not only does genotype not always correlate with antigenic phenotype but that within-clade antigenic diversity is a challenge in terms of both vaccine strain selection/match for use in pigs and for potential pandemic preparedness.

 The 1C viruses have circulated in European pigs since the late 1970’s.
 They have also been associated with human variant infections in Italy, the Netherlands, Germany, France, Switzerland and Austria.
-In the antigenic maps there was no clear positioning defined by 1C clade (Figure 3C).
+In the antigenic maps there was no clear positioning defined by the 1C clade (Figure 3C).
 However, the ancestral strain A/swine/France/Finistere-2899/1982, early clade strains from 2005 (e.g. A/swine/France/Morbihan-0070/2005), along with more recent strains from 2015 (A/swine/France/65-150242/2015 and A/swine/Belgium/Gent-173/2015) were antigenically distinct from the main group.
 We identified key amino acid substitutions that might be responsible for the antigenic variation that we observed in these strains.
-The prototype virus A/swine/France/Finistere-2899/1982 had 10 amino acid differences (positions 107, 132, 134, 138, 142, 185, 190, 195, 196 and 197 (H1 numbering) when compared to the main 1C clade group.
-We identified only one key amino acid change for the virus A/swine/Belgium/Gent-173/2015 (position 129) and for A/swine/France/Morbihan-0070/2005 (position 168) when we compared them with the main group of 1C HA genes.
-The H1N2 virus A/swine/France/65-150242/2015 had 8 amino acids that differed from the main 1C group (positions 124, 125, 126, 138, 155, 156, 163, 166).
+The prototype virus A/swine/France/Finistere-2899/1982 had 10 amino acid differences (positions 107, 132, 134, 138, 142, 185, 190, 195, 196 and 197 (H1 numbering) when compared to the 1C clade consensus sequence.
+We identified only one key amino acid change for the virus A/swine/Belgium/Gent-173/2015 (position 129) and for A/swine/France/Morbihan-0070/2005 (position 168) when we compared them with the consensus sequence of the 1C HA genes.
+The H1N2 virus A/swine/France/65-150242/2015 had 8 amino acids that differed from the main 1C consensus (positions 124, 125, 126, 138, 155, 156, 163, 166).
 Notably the main antigenic cluster demonstrated significant antigenic diversity and occupied a space 8 AU by 3AU, and this likely makes selection of one strain to cover all current 1C antigenic diversity unlikely.

 Antigenic characterization of European swine viruses by ferret antisera

 We constructed antigenic maps from data using ferret sera raised against swine vaccine seed strains, candidate vaccine viruses and human seasonal vaccines in HI assays to characterise the antigenic properties of 1A and 1C European swine viruses as this is relevant for assessment of candidate vaccine viruses (CVV) for pre-pandemic preparedness.
-No human variant cases of 1B viruses had been observed in Europe up to 2020.
+No human variant cases of 1B viruses had been observed in Europe up to the end of 2020.
 We observed that within the 1A lineage (Figure 4A), an antigenically similar group of viruses were 2-4 AU distance to a recent 1A.3.3.2 (pdm09) human seasonal vaccine strain, A/Brisbane/02/2018.
 A swine strain from Germany from the 1A.3.3.2 clade was an antigenic outlier at more than 7AU from the human seasonal A/Brisbane/02/2018.